non-clinical jobs for occupational therapists

 Learn more about our non-clinical career crash course in clinical informatics

-Quite a few OTs go into leadership roles, but fewer ascend the ranks into upper management.
-That is likely because many of the roles that often do go to OTs and OTAs (director of rehab, etc.) often set rehab professionals up for failure, by requiring them to step in and treat patients when needed.
+Quite a few OTs go into management roles, but fewer ascend the ranks into upper management.
+That is likely because many of the roles that do go to OTs and OTAs (director of rehab, etc.) can set rehab professionals up for failure by requiring them to step in and treat patients when needed.
 Because “when needed” often translates into “every day,” it’s tough to accomplish the real tasks of the role, and OTs, PTs, and SLPs (and assistants) in these roles frequently find themselves facing a glass ceiling.

-That said, we are very qualified to do what managers do: manage people.
-Do not shy away from management roles, because OTs have the brains to excel at upper management.
+That said, you are very qualified to do what managers do: manage people.
+Do not shy away from management roles, because OT/As have the brains to excel at upper management.

 These non-clinical occupational therapy jobs can be in operations, human resources, and other specialties, or you can set your sights high and aim for CEO!
 If you enjoy systems, structure, and helping to grow other leaders, you might want to go into healthcare management!